ycram3/card_maximizer/README.md

 Proposal:

 Must have features:
-  - Getting the location
+  - Getting the location (estimated to be 30 hours of work)
-  - Suggesting the card
+  - Suggesting the card (estimated to be 20 hours of work)

 Nice to have feature:

+  - Have the log-in page
+  - Have sign-up page
+  - Inserting card from UI
   - Be able to make a payment with that card